kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 [^5]: Danziger, S., Levav, J., & Avnaim-Pesso, L. (2011).
 Extraneous factors in judicial decisions. *Proceedings of the National Academy of Sciences*, 108(17), 6889-6892.

 [^6]: Killgore, W. D. S. (2010).
 Effects of sleep deprivation on cognition. *Progress in Brain Research*, 185, 105-129.

+[^7]: Planck Collaboration.
+(2020).
+Planck 2018 results.
+VI.
+Cosmological parameters. *Astronomy & Astrophysics*, 641, A6.

+[^8]: Chandrasekhar, S. (1935).
+The highly collapsed configurations of a stellar mass (Second paper). *Monthly Notices of the Royal Astronomical Society*, 95, 207-225.